mediadrop/mediadrop/doc/install/apache-wsgi.rst

 Performance Enhancements
 ------------------------
-By default, all files are served through MediaCore.
+By default, all files are served through MediaCore CE.
 The configuration above ensures that Apache will serve all static files (.css, .js, and images) directly, but MediaCore will still check for static files before serving any page.
 There are two speedups we can enable here.